unexist/blog/_drafts/logging-vs-tracing.md

 #### Central logging

-One of the goals of central logging is to have everything aggregated in one place and there there are multiple ways for to do that, so let us focus on [gelf][] and [Kibana][].
+One of the goals of central logging is to have everything aggregated in one place and to provide some kind of facility to create complex search queries.
+There are hundreds of other posts about the different solutions, so let us focus on a simple [EFK][] stack with [gelf][].

 [Quarkus][] comes with an extension that does the bulk work for us, we just have to include it and configure it for our setup: